FPriv/factom-harmony-connect-node-client-SampleApp/README.md

 REACT_APP_HARMONY_APPLICATION_KEY=
 ```

-- Add your newly created crendtials to the .env file found in the root directory of the project.
+- Add your newly created credentials to the .env file found in the root directory of the project.
 NO quotation marks are needed like in the example below.

 ```
 // The id and key below are examples and invalid